joshraphael/ra4111/DESIGN.md

 ![completelevel8](badges/img/Level9.png "Complete Level 8")

-Complete level 8 and buy the lift pass for level 9 in one session
+Complete level 8 and buy the lift pass for level 9 without using passwords

 Conditions:
 1. Start game with no levels completed